renzjared/egg-roll/README.md

  * **[Bonus]** `terminal_utils.py` - Contains utility functions for handling terminal operations such as creating formattable tables, getting terminal dimensions, and text formatting.<br/>
  * **[Bonus]** `main_menu.py` - Manages the main menu screen, including the options displayed and handling user selections.<br/>
  * `leaderboard_utils.py` - Contains utility functions for reading and updating the leaderboards.<br/>
+ * `test_egg_roll.py` - Contains the test suite of Egg Roll.<br/>

+<h3>Classes, Dataclasses, Enums</h3>

+ * `Move` - A `dataclass` that represents a movement in an Egg Roll level.
+A move is defined by tilting the playing grid in one specific direction (either forward, backward, leftward, or rightward).
+ * `Grid` - A `class` represents a game grid and encapsulates various game level operations that can be performed.
+It is designed to manage the state of a game level, including the configuration of the grid, the maximum number of moves allowed, and the player's current score.
+It also handles the logic for applying moves to the grid, including moving eggs, filling nests, and handling collisions with obstacles.
+Additionally, it maintains a history of grid states and scores, allowing for tracking changes over time.
+    * The `Grid` class can be initialized with either level configuration data or a filename from which the level data can be read.
+ * `Leaderboard` - A `class` that is designed to manage and display game leaderboards.
+The `Leaderboard` class is initialized with a filename and a level name argument, specifying the game level it manages.
+ * `GameState` **[Bonus]** - An `Enum` that defines a set of named constants that represents special game commands that control the flow of a game.
+    * `GameState.RESTART` - Resets the state of the current game level and allows the player to start again.
+    * `GameState.RETURN` - Closes the current game level and returns to the main menu.
+    * `GameState.TERMINATE` - Terminates the Egg-Roll program altogether.
+ * `EndReason` **[Bonus]** - An `Enum` that defines the reason why a game has ended.
+It has two possible values:
+    * `EndReason.RAN_OUT_OF_MOVES` - Indicates that the player ran out of moves.
+    * `EndReason.NO_MORE_EGGS` - Indicates that there are no more eggs left to roll.

 <h3>Game Flow</h3>